Skip to main content

 If the Certificate of Merit is rejected, the next steps allowed vary from state to state.
 In some states, that is the end of the case and the plaintiff must amend or appeal the Certificate in order to go any further with the case.
 In other states, the plaintiff can still proceed with the lawsuit, but must post a bond to cover the defendant’s court costs.

-Medical malpractice cases are lengthy and difficult to pursue.If you believe that you or a loved one has been injured due to medical malpractice, such as a misdiagnosis malpractice claim The Cochran Firm Philadelphia today to discuss your options.
+Medical malpractice cases are lengthy and difficult to pursue.If you believe that you or a loved one has been injured due to medical malpractice, such as a misdiagnosis malpractice claim, call The Cochran Firm Philadelphia today to discuss your options.
 The first consultation is always free.